HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

   sql_file="distinct_lang.sql",
 ) }}

 In our analysis, we've encountered 5,625 unique instances of the `lang` attribute on the `html` element on mobile.

 The HTML `lang` attribute plays an important role in helping screen readers and search engines understand the language of a webpage's content.
-However, interestingly, Google Search ignores the lang attribute when determining the language of a page because [they've identified that “it is almost always wrong”](https://www.youtube.com/watch?v=isW-Ke-AJJU&t=3354s).
+However, interestingly, Google Search ignores the lang attribute when determining the language of a page because [they've identified that "it is almost always wrong"](https://www.youtube.com/watch?v=isW-Ke-AJJU&t=3354s).
 This may explain why `en` remains dominant in the dataset, with 44.2% of desktop and 40.5% of mobile pages using it as the primary language attribute, even though the actual language of the content might differ.

 {{ figure_markup(
   image="popular_lang.png",